mikestuller/mikestuller.github.io/midiWorx.md

 ## Overview

-midiWorx is a "virtual MIDI workbench" for iOS.
+midiWorx is a virtual MIDI workbench for iOS.
 With midiWorx, you can create MIDI messages, modify them, direct them, and more.

 midiWorx can be used:
   * as an aid to creativity, to spark new musical ideas.